The commutative core of a Leavitt path algebra

 The algebraic and analytic theories share important similarities, but also present some remarkable differences.
 The relation between these two classes of graph algebras has been mutually beneficial.
 This is the case once more for the topic discussed in the current paper: the analytic result was given in \cite{NR} for the $C^*$-algebras $C^*(E)$, and we give here the algebraic analogue for the Leavitt path algebras $L_R(E)$.

 The paper is organized as follows.
 In Section 2 we give all the background information, together with the definition of $L_R(E)$ and some basic properties.
-In particular we introduce Cuntz-Krieger $E$-systems, the analog relations of Leavitt path algebras in a general $R$-algebra.
+Also we introduce Cuntz-Krieger $E$-systems, the analog relations of Leavitt path algebras in a general $R$-algebra.
+In Section 3 we give a particular representation of the Leavitt path algebra (Proposition \ref{Piaprepresentation}) on a specific $R$-algebra related to the set of all essentially aperiodic trails in the graph, that is, the set of all infinite aperiodic paths, as well as those infinite paths that are periodic (those that end in a cycle without exits) together with all finite paths whose range is a sink.

-In Section 3 we introduce the commutative core $M_R(E)$: a maximal commutative subalgebra inside $L_R(E)$.
-For this purpose we previously introduce a particular representation of the Leavitt path algebra (Proposition \ref{Piaprepresentation}) on a specific $R$-algebra related to the set of all essentially aperiodic trails in the graph, that is, the set of all infinite aperiodic paths, as well as those infinite that are periodic (those that end in a cycle without exits) together with all finite paths whose range is a sink.
-This allows us to prove Theorem \ref{EM}, where we prove the existence of an algebraic conditional expectation onto the subalgebra $M_R(E)$.
-With this useful tool, we will give the main result of this section: Theorem \ref{Mismaximal}.
+In Section 4 we introduce the commutative core $M_R(E)$ of the Leavitt path algebra $L_R(E)$ and we prove one of the main results of this paper: Theorem \ref{Mismaximal}.